 For areas with less desirable streetscape and character, such as reverse frontages and large surface parking lots, encourage new development to improve the character and establish new design standards.
-Site buildings to define the street edge with front doors facing the street, to create an animated and pedestrian-friendly streetscape.
+Site buildings to define the street edge with front doors facing the street, to create an animated and pedestrian- friendly streetscape.

-- 1) Site buildings with the front façade facing the public street.
-Avoid rear yards fronting the public street. - 2) Employ consistent facing relationships between building elements throughout a site (i.e. fronts facing fronts, backs facing backs).
-Avoid back-to-front facing relationships. - When consistent and desirable front yard setbacks exist on adjacent properties, site new development to reflect that condition.
+- Site buildings with the front façade facing the public street.
+Avoid rear yards fronting the public street. - Employ consistent facing relationships between building elements throughout a site; i.e.: fronts facing fronts, backs facing backs.
+Avoid back-tofront facing relationships. - When consistent and desirable front yard setbacks exist on adjacent properties, site new development to reflect that condition. - 4) When adjacent front yard setbacks vary, align new buildings to mediate between these conditions; i.e.: averaging between adjacent setbacks (See figure 7).